veebch/Bip39-Dice/README.md

 You should also consider backing up these seed words on metal.

+## Step 3: Receiving/ Sending

+To receive money to the wallet.
+You'll need an address (derived from your xpub).
+To send, you'll need your private key.
+The keys you'll need to do both of these things can be derived using an offline version of the page https://iancoleman.io/bip39/

 ## Thanks!

 Code for 24th word was based on [avsync/bip39chk](https://github.com/avsync/bip39chk)